Eurobodalla coastal hazard assessment

 - The blue hazard lines for 2100 are included to guide Council on strategic land use planning and infrastructure investment.

-- We will again engage with affected land owners and the broader community in stage three to determine the best management solutions for our beaches.
+- We will again engage with affected land owners and the broader community in in 2021 to increase the understanding of the risk and determine the best management solutions for our coastline.

 Eurobodalla coastal hazard assessment documentation

 - Eurobodalla Coastal Hazard Assessment 2017 (9.2 MB)